Fabian Picardo: Political career

 Picardo said that the "crowning achievements" of his first term were two new schools, a university, a new bank, and a new 700-berth marina.
 He also appointed Gibraltar's first Minister for Equalities and passed the Civil Partnerships Act in 2014, ending legal discrimination against same-sex couples.
 In October 2015, he said that if Brexit took place, Gibraltar "would have to carefully reconsider what the economic prospects for Gibraltar are and how we would be positioned."

 In the 2015 election, the GSLP-Liberal Alliance under Picardo won a second term in office, defeating the Gibraltar Social Democrats led by then Leader of the Opposition Daniel Feetham.

-In the 2019 election, the GSLP-Liberal Alliance once again under Picardo won a third term in office, defeating both the Gibraltar Social Democrats led by Leader of the Opposition Keith Azopardi and Together Gibraltar led by Marlene Hassan-Nahon.
+In the 2019 election, the GSLP-Liberal Alliance, once again under Picardo, won a third term in office, defeating both the Gibraltar Social Democrats led by Leader of the Opposition Keith Azopardi and Together Gibraltar led by Marlene Hassan-Nahon.

 In the 2023 election, the GLSP-Liberal Alliance won a fourth term in office under the leadership of Picardo.
-They once again defeated Leader of the Opposition Keith Azopardi and the Gibraltar Social Democrats but this time by a far narrower margin than 2019.
-The Alliance saw a 2.46pp decrease in their share of the popular vote and lost a seat to the GSD, resulting in a historic first for Gibraltar in which the Opposition held eight seats instead of the traditional seven.
+It once again defeated Leader of the Opposition Keith Azopardi and the Gibraltar Social Democrats, but by a far narrower margin than 2019.
+The Alliance saw a 2.46pp decrease in its share of the popular vote and lost a seat to the GSD, resulting in a historic first for Gibraltar in which the Opposition held eight seats instead of the traditional seven.

-During the election campaign, Picardo stated that the 2023 election would be his last, and he plans to step down as Chief Minister of Gibraltar and Leader of the Gibraltar Socialist Labour Party at some point throughout the 14th Parliament of Gibraltar.
-He also took the opportunity to suggest he would be in favour of Health Minister Gemma Arias Vasquez replacing him in both positions but noted that the party would ultimately select who succeeds him.
+During the election campaign, Picardo stated that the 2023 election would be his last, and he planned to step down as Chief Minister of Gibraltar and Leader of the Gibraltar Socialist Labour Party at some point during the 14th Parliament of Gibraltar.
+He also took the opportunity to suggest he would be in favour of Health Minister Gemma Arias Vasquez replacing him in both positions but noted that the party would ultimately select who succeeded him.

-However, on 5 November 2024, he announced he will remain as Party Leader for the next general elections, subject to an uncontested AGM the week after.
+However, on 5 November 2024, he announced he would remain as Party Leader for the next general election, subject to an uncontested AGM the week after.

+In June 2026, Picardo defended against accusations of betraying British sovereignty by inviting Spanish border control to oversee entry to Gibraltar.
+According to the EU–UK Agreement in respect of Gibraltar, freedom of movement is to be restored between Gibraltar and Spain on land.
+Arrivals by air and sea will be subject to the usual checks by Gibraltarian officers followed by Schengen border control.
+In practice, British citizens entering Gibraltar needs to seek Spanish permission; they could be refused entry into the British overseas territory by non-British authorities.